 The RPP is quite comprehensive in the description of the national framework and measures.
-The RPP provides a clear definition of electricity crisis, its declaration and ending.
-The RPP provides a clear list of actions in case of a prolonged electricity crisis and the applicable preventive and preparatory measures, including the national emergency action plan for natural gas and the description of load limitations.
+The RPP contains a detailed description of the emergency and restoration plans and a clear description of the preventive and preparatory measures applicable in each national electricity crisis scenario identified.